-• The use of trusts Trusts are often set up purely for estate-planning purposes, e.g. setting aside funds to meet the costs of educating grandchildren.

-- Lifetime gifts Currently gifts made in lifetime that exceed the available annual and other exemptions escape IHT if they are made outright more than seven years before death.
+- The use of trusts Trusts are often set up purely for estate-planning purposes, e.g. setting aside funds to meet the costs of educating grandchildren. - Lifetime gifts Currently gifts made in lifetime that exceed the available annual and other exemptions escape IHT if they are made outright more than seven years before death.
 Some people ignore this generous treatment of gifts because they are worried about their future income and security.
 Fortunately, the tools of financial planning can help alleviate these concerns. - Maximising allowances, reliefs and exemptions As far as practicable you should take advantage of the annual IHT exemptions, particularly the normal expenditure gift rule if you have (or can generate) surplus income.
 If you own a business or a farm, you need to ensure that you use the appropriate reliefs to the full.
-You can also take advantage of IHT business relief by holding certain types of investment for at least two years; these include some (but not all) AIM shares, which can be held within ISAs. - Pension planning Pension tax rules mean pensions must be considered in IHT planning.
-A pension can provide you with the certainty of income that allows you to make lifetime gifts and represents an IHT-free fund.
-Some pension plans can be passed down from generation to generation, free of IHT and possibly also free of income tax on any payments.
+You can also take advantage of IHT business relief by holding certain types of investment for at least two years; these include some (but not all) AIM shares, which can be held within ISAs. - Pension planning Pensions must be considered in estate planning, especially as their current IHT exemption will disappear from April 2027.
+A pension can provide you with the certainty of income that allows you to make lifetime gifts.
+Some pension plans can be passed down from generation to generation, possibly also free of income tax on any payments.
 The effective abolition of the lifetime allowance has created new opportunities in this area of planning. - Life assurance For larger estates, there will almost certainly be tax due on the estate at death.
 For married couples and civil partners, that tax bill usually arises on second death, because there is normally no point in incurring a tax charge any earlier.
 Life assurance can provide for this in a way that does not increase the size of your estate and will take advantage of your annual exemptions.